KDE/labplot/src/3rdparty/README.md

 Qt Advanced Docking System lets you create customizable layouts using a full featured window docking system ([link](https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System))

+## QStringTokenizer

+QStringTokenizer is a universal, safe, zero-allocation string splitter and is part of KDToolBox ([link](https://github.com/KDABLabs/KDToolBox/tree/master)).

 ## ReadStat (not included)

 ReadStat is a command-line tool and MIT-licensed C library for reading files from popular stats packages ([link](https://github.com/WizardMac/ReadStat))